-On average, a healthy amount of weight gain during pregnancy is 22-35 pounds for normal weight women.
-This is usually reached by gaining 4-6 pounds during the first trimester, and about two-thirds to one pound a week during the second and third trimesters.
+On average, a healthy amount of weight gain during pregnancy is 25-35 pounds (11.3-15.9 kilograms) for normal weight women.
+This is usually reached by gaining 1-4 pounds (0.4 to 1.8 kilograms) during the first trimester, and about 2-4 pounds (.9-1.8 kilograms) each month from 4 months until delivery.

 Where does this weight come from?
-According to the Nemours Foundation, this is how a 30-pound pregnancy weight gain is typically distributed:
+According to the Nemours Foundation, this is how a 30 pound (13.6 kilogram) pregnancy weight gain is typically distributed:

 Keep in mind that pregnancy weight gain may vary.